jmil/Bioe421_521-MicrocontrollerApplications/Lab_02--thePipeAndPrompt/Lab02_A--ThePipe.md

 #### Crossing the Streams

 Often it's helpful to have a way to save some of these data streams along the way.
-The **tee** command helps us do that.
+The `tee` command helps us do that.
+Think of the `tee` command functioning like, well, the letter **T**... one input stream, but **TWO** output streams (one of which can be written directly to a file without interrupting the other output).

 	$ man tee